 A person struggling with substance abuse may also choose inappropriate times to use drugs or alcohol, such as when they are supposed to be taking care of a child.
 This puts the child in danger of being unsupervised as well as being with someone who may behave unpredictably.

-Our inpatient rehab program at The Bluffs gives your loved one a safe place to live away from home while they work on overcoming addiction.
+Our inpatient rehab program at Vertava Health of Ohio gives your loved one a safe place to live away from home while they work on overcoming addiction.
 This removes them from distractions and triggers that can cause a relapse.

 We use behavioral and experiential therapies for a holistic approach that addresses how addiction changes a person’s life and health in many ways.
 Rather than applying the same treatment plan to everyone, we offer individualized care to ensure your loved one’s needs are met in recovery.